 While we were in town a bit too early for the full cherry blossom show, the gardens were fantastic, even in the winter.
 We are quite spoiled here in Atlanta, with the Atlanta Botanical Gardens, but even so we enjoyed ourselves and would recommend the trip to anyone visiting Tokyo.
 With the variety of botanical, cultural, and historical/architectural attractions present, Shinjuku Gyoen National Garden is sure to have something for most everyone to enjoy.

 Nerd.
 Foodie.
 Gamer.
+Cook.
+Hardcore biophile.
 Gardener.
-Cook.
 Perpetual planner.
 Aspiring homesteader.
 BuHi Food Expedition leader.
 Pixelcrafter.
 I use too many damn commas.